FAMILY FUN SERVICE

 ACTIVITY:

 PRAYER is the best way to start any act of service.
-Teach that asking Heavenly Father WHO needs help and WHAT to do is important.
+YOUTH can teach that asking Heavenly Father WHO needs help and WHAT to do will help you know specifically HOW to Spread a little sunshine.

 IDEA!
-A fun way to spread sunshine is to make super lemonade and take it along with some lemon cake or chocolate chip cookies to your local nursing home (be sure to make an appointment).
+A fun way to encourage others is to make some fun treats such as lemonade, cake, or cookies.
+Maybe visit your local nursing home (be sure to make an appointment).
 Perhaps sing some fun “sunshine” songs.
-Or sit and chat with the residents.
+Or, sit and chat with the residents.
+If visiting seniors check to see what kinds of treats to bring.

 See the Lesson ⇒